-Recent reconnaissance mapping and rock chipping has detected two anomalous tantalum reading of 46ppm and 14ppm with is significantly above background of approximately 1ppm (Table 2).
-This is the first highly anomalous analysis for Kula's exploration team.
-The significance cannot be overstated on virgin ground and now provides the team to do substantially more mapping, rock chipping and now soil sampling will be added to the activities this quarter on this target area.
-The regional magnetic image (Figure 3) is at a regional scale and a drone magnetics survey will be conducted at a prospect scale of 25m line spacing to determine structures below the surface that may indicate dilation or movement that will allow pathways for pegmatites to come to the near surface.
+Recent reconnaissance mapping and rock chip sampling has detected anomalous tantalum readings of 74.8ppm and 45.1ppm which is significantly above background of approximately 1ppm (Table 2).
+This is the second highly anomalous analysis for Kula's exploration team.
+This follow-up rock chip sampling and the upcoming results of a recent UFF soils programme adds significance to this virgin ground on this prospect area.
+The drone magnetic image (Figure 3) was flown at a prospect scale and was conducted at 25m line spacing to determine structures below the surface that may indicate dilation or movement that will allow pathways for pegmatites to come to the near surface.
+The interpreted strike of the Hippy Lady Prospect is now nearly 2 kilometres long.

-Figure 3: Regional magnetics TMI RTP with anomalous tantalum rock chip locations and results as well as soil samples.
+Figure 3: Drone Magnetics over regional magnetics TMI RTP with anomalous tantalum rock chip locations and results as well as pending UFF soil sample locations.